ydahal1/ydahal1/ReadMe.md

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+I always wanted to look into why I procrastinate, but I keep putting it off.

 [
-Mon Aug 10 00:25:52 UTC 2026
+Tue Aug 11 00:24:51 UTC 2026
  ]